Submission instructions and review process

 • We invite authors to follow the guidelines and best practices from the NeurIPS conference (see also the main conference datasets and benchmarks call for guidelines pertaining to the Dataset Track).
 A checklist or broader impact statement is not required to be included with the submission.
 You are however welcome to add a short broader impact statement, which will not count towards the 4-page submission limit.

-• All authors must have active OpenReview profiles and be registered as authors at the time of submission.
+• All authors must be registered as authors at the time of submission.
 We will not allow authors to be added after the review process has begun.

 • Submissions will be kept confidential until they are accepted and until authors confirm that they can be included in the workshop.
 If a submission is not accepted, or withdrawn for any reason, it will be kept confidential and not made public.